-Elizabeth Model (Executive Director)
+Elizabeth Model (CEO)

-Model maintains life-balance and clarity by competing in grueling Iron Man events all over the world, which she began at age 46.
-She believes that supported by an active lifestyle, “ It’s the mental moxie that carries you through anything.”
+Model maintains life-balance and clarity by competing in grueling Ironman events all over the world, which she began at age 46.
+She believes that supported by an active lifestyle, “ It’s your mental ability, positive approach and focus that carries you through anything in life.”

-Tracey Gravel (Administrative Assistant) – on Mat leave for 2012
+Tracey Gravel (Administrative Assistant)

 Tracey Gravel began at the DSBIA in January 2006 as the administrative assistant.
 Her main responsibilities include the member calling program, and updating the business directory.
 Tracey is also a key member of the DSBIA Special Events team.
 Tracey worked for Stardust Skating Centers Ltd. from 1987-2005 as a session manager and administrator of the inline hockey program.
 In addition to working at Stardust, Tracey completed her E.C.E. credentials and worked at Oak Avenue Daycare for a number of years.
 Tracey continues to manage the Stardust Kids on Wheels inschool program.
 In her spare time, Tracey is on the committee for the Whalley Community Association, Past board member for the BC Inline Hockey Association and was involved in BC Summer Games – Ceremonies Directorate.

 Phone: 604.580.2321 Local 201